Macrofamily

-A macrofamily (also called a superfamily or superphylum) is a term often used in historical linguistics to refer to a hypothetical higher order grouping of languages.

-Metonymically, the term became associated with the practice of trying to group together various languages and language families (including isolates) in a larger scale classification.
-However, some scholars view this term as superfluous if not outright redundant as there is no real tangible linguistic divide the same way there is between a linguistic isolate and a language family proper.

-Lyle Campbell, professor at the University of Hawaiʻi at Mānoa, had famously said that he is preferring to use the terms "language family" for those classifications for which there is consensus and "distant genetic relationship" for those for which there is no, or not yet, consensus, whether due to lack of documentation or scholarship of the constituent languages, or to an estimated time depth thought by many linguists to be too great for reconstruction.
+In historical linguistics, a macrofamily (also called a superfamily or superphylum) is a hypothetical higher-order grouping of languages, composed of multiple language families and/or isolates.
+Some scholars, such as Campbell, view this designation as superfluous or redundant, preferring "language family" for those classifications for which there is consensus and "distant genetic relationship" for those which lack consensus, whether due to lack of documentation, lack of scholarship, or time depth thought by linguists too great for accurate reconstruction, but which have not been outright rejected or definitely discredited.

-Examples of proposed macro-families range from relatively recent such as East Asian, Macro-Jê, Macro-Waikurúan, Macro-Mayan, Macro-Siouan, Penutian, Dené–Yeniseian and Congo-Saharan (Niger-Saharan) to older ones such as Austric, Dené–Caucasian, Eurasiatic, Nostratic, Borean or Ural-Altaic.
+Examples of proposed macro-families range from relatively recent such as East Asian, Macro-Jê, Macro-Waikurúan, Macro-Mayan, Macro-Siouan, Penutian, Dené–Yeniseian and Congo-Saharan (Niger-Congo) to older ones such as Austric, Dené–Caucasian, Eurasiatic, Nostratic, Borean, Altaic, Ural-Altaic, or Indo-Uralic.
+These proposals are variously considered widely rejected and positively discredited (as with Nostratic), debated and uncertain (as with Dené-Yeniseian), or largely accepted and generally proven (as with Macro-Jê).

-Sometimes the term has also been applied to very old, large and diverse language families, such as Afro-Asiatic.
+Rarely, the term has also been applied to exceptionally old, large, or diverse language families, such as Afro-Asiatic.